Skip to content

 Simple yet effective ways to encode product information.

 When scanned, they provide details about the product’s origin, manufacturing date, and distribution history, enabling easy verification by consumers and professionals alike.
+QR codes can be easily scanned using a QR code scanner.
+Buyers can scan the code to see the product information and ensure that the medication they’re buying is legitimate.

 4. Internet of Things (IoT)